Tom32i/portfolio-old/src/Resources/data/article/events-part-3.md

 - The `preUpdate` event provides useful information, the list of changes in the entity, but is fired __before__ database operation.
 So you can't be sure yet that the persistence went through.
 - The `postUpdate` assures you that persistence is done but does not hold the list of changes.

+Let's create a new Event class to carry this new piece of information:

 ``` php
 <?php